 YOU ARE IMPORTANT.
 Feel confident inside and out with 300+ scientifically-backed workouts designed by a mom, made for moms.
 Nurture yourself and build confidence with unlimited access to our fitness, recipes and community.

-Diastasis Recti Phase 3: A series of workouts that builds on the core stabilization created in diastasis recti phases 1 and 2.
+Diastasis Recti Phase 3: these workouts are more fast-paced than phase 1 and phase 2.
+Transitioning between exercises is much faster so need the core stability created in phases 1 and 2.
 How do you know if you're ready for phase 3?
 Watch the first video.

 LENGTH: 4-6 WEEKS (comes with custom calendar)